Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/configuring-saml-single-sign-on-sso.md

 ### qq-CLI-Initiated SSO Workflow
 In Qumulo Core 5.3.0 (and higher), a user can authenticate a `qq` CLI session by using SSO.

-1. A user uses the {% include qq.html command="sso_login" %} CLI command.
+1. A user uses the {% include qq.html command="sso_login" %} command.
 For example:

    ```bash
    qq --host {{site.exampleIP0}} sso_login